-Professors Clark (Associate Dean), Deravi, Gregorowicz (Head), and Hegji Assistant Professors Francis, Linna, and Moore Instructor Ligeon
+Professors Clark (Associate Dean), Deravi, Gregorowicz (Head), and Hegji Assistant Professors Francis, Ligeon, and Moore

-6010.
+- 6010.
 Survey of Microeconomic Analysis (1.5).
 Pr., graduate standing.
 An accelerated overview of microeconomic concepts.
 Examines concepts of demand, supply, consumer choice models, market structure, and distribution of income.
-May not be used as an elective.
+May not be used as an elective. - 6020.

-6020.
 Survey of Macroeconomic Analysis (1.5).
 Pr., graduate standing.
 An accelerated overview of fundamental macroeconomic concepts.
 Examines macroeconomic growth, differing macroeconomic models, and international trade issues.
 May not be used as an elective.

 - 6080.
 Economics of Decision Making (3).
 Pr., ECON 6010 or ECON 6020 or equivalent.
 A study of how economic decisions of managers can be impacted by changing market, political, and global conditions.
-Decisions about optimal resource use, production, and pricing will be examined. - 6100.
+Decisions about optimal resource use, production, and pricing examined. - 6100.
 Macroeconomic Environment of the Firm (3).
 Pr., ECON 6080, graduate standing.
 Analysis of the aggregate economic performance of the economy, including the determination of national income, output, employment, price levels, and interest rates.
-Topics include determinants of growth, business cycle, government policy, inflation, exchange rates, and the balance of payments.
+Topics include determinants of growth, business cycle, government policy, inflation, exchange rates, and the balance of payments. - 6110.

-6110.
 Market Structures (3).
 Pr., ECON 6080, graduate standing.

 The behavior of the firm under different market structures and the study of competitive strategy and modern industrial organization.
-Central topics include industry analysis, market structure and competition, strategic commitment, entry and exit, and the dynamics of pricing rivalry.
+Central topics include industry analysis, market structure and competition, strategic commitment, entry and exit, and the dynamics of pricing rivalry. - 6170.

-6170.
 Managerial Economics (3).
 Pr., ECON 6080.
 Decision theory and criteria for decision making concerning output, pricing, capital budgeting, scale of operation, investment, and inventory control.
-Attention is also given to concepts of profits, production, and cost functions.
+Attention also given to concepts of profits, production, and cost functions. - 6310.

-6310.
 Economic Foundations of Trade and Finance (3).
 Pr., ECON 6080.
 Examines the global nature of economic activity and its impact on business decision making and public policy.
-Key factors include the balance of payments, trade and capital flows, exchange rate determination, and risk management.
+Key factors include the balance of payments, trade and capital flows, exchange rate determination, and risk management. - 6600.

-6600.
 Law and Economics (3).
 Pr., graduate standing, one course in economics.
 Survey of the law and legal institutions (including law enforcement) from an economics perspective.
-Topics include property, contracts, torts, criminal, and constitutional law, efficiency of common law, and efficient allocation of resources.

-6952.
-Economics Seminar (1-3).
+Topics include property, contracts, torts, criminal and constitutional law, efficiency of common law, and efficient allocation of resources. - Economics Seminar (1-3).
 Pr., graduate standing.
 A seminar for graduate students.
-Exact subject matter will be announced each time course is offered.
-May be repeated with a change in subject matter.
+Exact subject matter announced each time course is offered.
+May be repeated with a change in subject matter. - 6900.

-6900.
 Independent Study (1-3).
-Pr., graduate standing and permissioin of department head.

-Economic topics required for graduation that are fulfilled outside the classroom setting.
+Pr., graduate standing and permission of department head.
+Economic topics required for graduation that are fulfilled outside the classroom setting. - 6970.

-6970.
 Special Problems (1-3).
 Pr., graduate standing.
 Variable content in the economics area.

+Statistics for Business and Economics (ECST)

+Professor Hegji Associate Professor Linna Assistant Professor Ligeon

+- 6100.
+Business Statistics (1.5).
+Pr., graduate standing.
+Basic statistical methods as applied to business.
+Includes descriptive measures, probability distributions, sampling distributions, and classical estimation and testing.
+May not be used as an elective. - 6740.
+Data Analysis for Managers (3).
+Pr., ECST 6100 or equivalent, graduate standing.
+With the continuing development of computer based information systems, the quantity of data available to the manager is increasing rapidly.
+Designed to provide the manager with the statistical literacy needed to function as an effective decision maker in today's data intense environment.